Pad Thai

 Instructions

-1. Cook the rice noodles as per packet instructions until just cooked—as soon as the noodles have softened in the rapidly boiling water, drain them and rinse in cold running tap water.
+1. Cook the rice noodles as per the packet instructions until just cooked – as soon as the noodles have softened in the rapidly boiling water, drain them and rinse in cold running tap water.
 This will stop the noodles overcooking and breaking in your pan.

-2. Heat 2 tbsp of the olive oil in a large skillet on medium-high heat and add the chicken.
-Cook for 2-3 mins until sealed and lightly browned (the inside will still be raw, which is fine; it will continue cooking).
+2. Heat 2 tablespoons of the olive oil in a large, heavy-based frying pan over medium–high heat and add the chicken.
+Cook for 2–3 minutes until sealed and lightly browned (the inside will still be raw, which is fine; it will continue cooking).

 3. Push the chicken to the side.
-Add the remaining 1 tbsp of oil and whisked egg.
+Add the remaining 1 tablespoon of oil and whisked egg.
 Cook until the egg is firm (for 1 minute).

 4. Stir through the pad Thai paste and cook for 1 minute.

 5. Turn the heat off.
-Add the cooked noodles, spring onion and 3/4 of the bean sprouts to the pan.
-Use tongs to toss and combine.
-The residual heat in the pan will heat through the ingredients.
+Add the cooked noodles, spring onion and three-quarters of the bean sprouts to the pan.
+Use tongs to toss and combine – the residual heat in the pan will heat the ingredients through.

 6. Serve immediately, topped with the remaining bean sprouts, a squeeze of lime, chilli flakes (if using) and crushed peanuts.